Consular Services - Birth, Death, Marriage and other Certificates

 - Usual process -Seventy United States Dollars (US $70.00), which would be ¥11,500 given the Bank charges to be incurred for the International Bank Draft to be taken out by the Embassy for the RGD.

 - Express - One Hundred and Ten United States Dollars (US $110.00) which would be ¥16,500.

-- The Consular fees associated with the application is ¥7,000, which is to paid to the Embassy of Jamaica.
+- The Consular fees, which are separate from the above, amount to ¥7,000, which are to paid to the Embassy of Jamaica.

 The Processing Time may take up to a month and a half for completion, taking into account the geographical logistics from Asia to Jamaica.

 Concerning the process from the Japanese side, we would recommend making contact with the Ward / City Office nearest your place of residence for appropriate guidance.